Please note that Artipelag is closed on Monday March 2nd.

-This year’s outdoor exhibition features a new artwork that have also been added to the Artipelag collection.
-The Belgian artist Berlinde De Bruyckere’s sculpture Rodt, 6 January (2012) has been installed outside the main entrance.
-The sculpture depicts a dead deer on a stone slab, a reminder of the interplay between people and nature, and of the delicate balance that we need to preserve.
+The most recent addition is the Belgian sculptor Berlinde De Bruyckere’s work Rodt, January 6th (2012) which has been placed at the entrance yard.
+The sculpture depicts a dead deer, a reminder of the interplay between people and nature, and of the delicate balance that we need to preserve.

 Sculpture in Nature is an ongoing process and Artipelag’s art department are continuously working on adding new pieces, both permanent and on loan.
 Art works change location regularly to new surroundings to create a new context and to maintain the exhibition’s dynamic format.

 News on the exhibition is regularly published on this page and new art works will be added, primarily during the summer season.